christenavbenny/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [HTML,Python]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [flask framework]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [flask library]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [VS Code,Git,Antigravity]

 **For Hardware:**
 - Main components: [List main components]